i-n-g-o/esp-mqtt-arduino/README.md

 **secure libssl:**

-If you want to use secure communication, please use the secure-branch!
+If you want to use secure communication, please use the `secure`-branch!